ricardotormo/beat-pi/README.md

 ## Configuring your ports

-* Node.js - Used to to send data to Sonic Pi
-* Vue.js - User interface and interaction with the app
-* Sonic Pi - Magic happens here :)
+If you want to configure app ports, you can rename .env.example to .env and modify the constant values

 ## Built With